essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

 	For incremental load, the best practice is to have a staging table, which will then load into intermediate table and finally into final table.
-Since truncate/delete was not encourages, we used NOT Exists where if an old record or a same record were to be inserted, the query would exclude these rows.
+Since truncate/delete was not encouraged, we used NOT Exists where if an old record or a same record were to be inserted, the query would exclude these rows.
 To have a proper batch process, we executed "run" command recursively based on the number of files in the landing directory.
 We had created the table once, before executing our loop.
 	Once it is confirmed file is available in the landing directory, we pick one file and execute all the targets created above.
 We move the file from landing directory to file directory.
-We remove the first line and create a final load file and move the actual to done directory to keep a record of all the files loaded, in case we might need to load again.
+We create a final load file and move the actual to done directory to keep a record of all the files loaded, in case we might need to load again.
 Having all the NOT Exists check ensure, there are no duplicates.We can run the same task again and we won't have duplicates.